 - We are the only CAMTS accredited service for pediatric patients in the Central Texas area.

-- Primarily we service the 46 county area surrounding Austin, but we are capable of traveling all over the US, Mexico, and Canada to bring children to Dell Children’s Medical Center of Central Texas or take them to other facilities for specialized care not provided in Austin.
+- Primarily we service the 46 county area surrounding Austin, but we are capable of traveling all over the US, Central America, and Canada to bring children to Dell Children’s Medical Center or take them to other facilities for specialized care not provided in Austin.

 - We have specialized partnerships with Acadian Ambulance Services to provide us with vehicles and drivers for ground transport, StarFlight to provide us with a helicopter and pilot for rotor-wing flight capability, and Air Medical INC to provide us with a private fixed-wing aircraft and pilot for long distance air transport.

 How can we be reached?

 - We have a toll free number 1-877-ILL CHILD

 - We can also be requested using the 324-0KID line for ED to ED transfers or via the physician transfer line for hospital to hospital transfers.